 OF ARABICA COFFEE

-Hopes for a vaccine are fuelling the markets, and Pfizer and Moderna have announced very encouraging results.
-Many countries, such as the United States, Germany, Spain, and others, are already preparing vaccination campaigns.
-The pandemic continues unabated, with more than 58 million cases worldwide and more than 1.382 million deaths .
-The United States is the most affected country with more than 256,000 deaths and more than 12 million cases.
+Hopes for a vaccine are fuelling the markets, Moderna announced on Monday very encouraging results.
+The pandemic continues unabated, we have just surpassed 54 million cases worldwide, with more than 1.320 million deaths .
+Faced with the second wave, Europe has been confined.
+The United States is the most affected country with more than 246,000 deaths and more than 11 million cases, and is also taking restrictive measures such as in New Jersey and Michigan.

 WEATHER IN BRAZIL